-In keeping with our institutional affirmation that we are the wise and transparent fathers we have been waiting for, MKP USA is committed to financial transparency and frequent communication with regard to financial standing.
+In keeping with our institutional affirmation that we are the wise and transparent guardians we have been waiting for, MKP USA is committed to financial transparency and frequent communication with regard to financial standing.
 Please contact email@example.com with any comments or questions.

 MKP USA Annual Financial Statements

 MKP USA 2016

 MKP USA 2015